lmcinnes/umap/README.rst

-We would like to note that the umap package makes heavy use of NumFOCUS sponsored projects, and would not be possible without their support, so please `consider contributing to NumFOCUS <https://www.numfocus.org/membership>`_.
+We would like to note that the umap package makes heavy use of NumFOCUS sponsored projects, and would not be possible without their support of those projects, so please `consider contributing to NumFOCUS <https://www.numfocus.org/membership>`_.

 ------------
 Contributing